Energy exchange between electrons and ions in ion temperature gradient turbulence: Theoretical model

 where Eqs.~(\ref{eq:Poisson})--(\ref{eq:B_para}) are used.
 We can see that terms inside the brackets on the second line of Eq.(\ref{eq:EBE_timederivative}) represent the fluctuation entropy and the electromagnetic energy which are all positive, so that their time-derivative terms are positive in the unstable wavenumber region in the linear phase of the time evolution of the fluctuation.
 The magnetic fluctuations can be neglected in a low beta plasma, and the nonadiabatic part of the electron distribution function is small for ITG instability.
 Then, it is considered from Eq.~(\ref{eq:entropy_and_energy}) that, in the case of the ITG mode, the contribution from electrons to the time-derivative part in Eq.(\ref{eq:EBE_timederivative}) is negligible and ions contribute dominantly.
 Therefore, the time-derivative part on the left-hand side of Eq.~(\ref{eq:EBE_wavenumber}) is expected to be positive for ions in the linear phase, which implies that the nonlinear entropy transfer term for ions in the unstable wavenumber region should be negative, $N_{i \bm{k}_\perp}<0$, in the nonlinear steady state according to the quasilinear argument given earlier.
 On the other hand, the summation of $N_{i \bm{k}_\perp}$ over the linearly stable wavenumber region should be positive because $\sum_{\bm{k}_\perp} N_{i\bm{k}_\perp}=0$.
 Thus, the entropy due to the fluctuations is transferred from the unstable wavenumber region to the stable one.

-In Sec.~\ref{subsec:EB_Quasilinear}, the relative magnitude of each term in the entropy balance equation, Eq.~(\ref{eq:h_wavenumber}), is evaluated by the linear and nonlinear gyrokinetic simulations and the speculations based on the quasilinear model described above are examined.
+The discussion of quasilinear weights with entropy balance is expected to apply not only to tokamaks but also to more generic 3D geometries.
+In Sec.~\ref{subsec:EB_Quasilinear}, the relative magnitude of each term in the entropy balance equation, Eq.~(\ref{eq:h_wavenumber}), is evaluated by the linear and nonlinear gyrokinetic simulations, and the speculations about the quasilinear model described above are examined.
+It should be pointed out that in this work, we discuss only quasilinear weights and do not investigate the saturation rule required to predict fluxes.